Flow Matching with Uncertainty Quantification and Guidance: Introduction

 \section{Introduction}

-In recent years, sampling-based generative models such as diffusion~\cite{Sohl15Deep, Ho20Denoising, song21score} and flow matching~\cite{Lipman23Flowmatching, Liu23Rectified, Albergo23Interpolants} have achieved remarkable success across a wide range of domains, most particularly in image and video generation~\cite{Dhariwal21Diffusion, Ho22Video} as well as in sequential decision-making~\cite{Janner22Diffuser, Chi25Diffusionpolicy, Black24pi0}.
+In recent years, sampling-based generative models such as diffusion~\citep{Sohl15Deep, Ho20Denoising, song21score} and flow matching~\citep{Lipman23Flowmatching, Liu23Rectified, Albergo23Interpolants} have achieved remarkable success across a wide range of domains, most particularly in image and video generation~\citep{Dhariwal21Diffusion, Ho22Video} as well as in sequential decision-making~\citep{Janner22Diffuser, Chi25Diffusionpolicy, Black24pi0}.
 Despite this progress, these models often produce samples of inconsistent quality.
-As a result, using reliably generated samples in downstream applications remains challenging, and this challenge becomes particularly critical in safety-sensitive settings such as robotics and decision-making.
+As a result, using reliably generated samples in downstream applications remains challenging.

 To address this issue, the uncertainty associated with each generated sample can be interpreted as a measure of the reliability of the generation process.
-Recently, several works have explored uncertainty estimation for diffusion-based generative models by adapting techniques from existing uncertainty quantification literature for neural networks~\cite{Lakshminarayanan17Ensemble, Kendall17Uncertainties, Ritter18Laplace}.
-In sampling-based generative modeling, uncertainty plays two central roles: (i) it provides a principled signal for assessing the quality or reliability of individual generated samples, and (ii) uncertainty can be leveraged during the generative process to actively improve sample quality through guided sampling~\cite{DeVita25Aleatoric}.
-However, most prior works~\cite{Kou23Bayesdiff,Jazbec25Genunc} primarily focus on the first role, using uncertainty in a post-hoc manner for sample filtering or selection.
-Moreover, existing approaches are often domain-specific~\cite{Sun23Conformal, Franchi2025PUNC} and quantify uncertainty over conditional inputs~\cite{Berry2024DECU}.
+Recently, several works have explored uncertainty estimation for diffusion-based generative models by adapting techniques from existing uncertainty quantification literature for neural networks~\citep{Lakshminarayanan17Ensemble, Kendall17Uncertainties, Ritter18Laplace}.
+In sampling-based generative modeling, uncertainty plays two central roles: (i) it provides a principled signal for assessing the quality or reliability of individual generated samples, and (ii) uncertainty can be leveraged during the generative process to actively improve sample quality through guided sampling~\citep{DeVita25Aleatoric}.
+However, most prior works~\citep{Kou23Bayesdiff,Jazbec25Genunc} primarily focus on the first role, using uncertainty in a post-hoc manner for sample filtering or selection.
+Moreover, existing approaches are often domain-specific~\citep{Sun23Conformal, Franchi2025PUNC} and quantify uncertainty over conditional inputs~\citep{Berry2024DECU}.